bishopgabriel/flaxbot_django/README.md

 Wolf and Wadger test:

 ### Create a simple CRUD app that requires Github Authentication
 <p><strong style="color:orange">NOTE:</strong> This project was built in a simple approach.
 If more time is given, I could build a separate front-end (using ReactJS or VueJS) and connect it to the server.
 The server will be built as an API using rest_framework (which I already started on the "api" folder).
-Also, rather than runing all the commands below, I could write a docker file to easily startup the project in an isolated linux container with all the required dependencies.</p>
+Also, rather than running all the commands below, I could write a docker file to easily start the project in an isolated linux container with all the required dependencies.</p>
 <p>Finally, sqlite was used to make the database easier to test the project.
-A live production will entail either of MySQL, MSSQL, or Postgres...and the changes can be mage in the settings.py of the project to connect to the right database.</p>
+A live production will entail either of MySQL, MSSQL, or Postgres...and the changes can be made in the settings.py of the project to connect to the right database.</p>

 ## How to setup and run project locally on your device